canonical/netbox/docs/customization/custom-scripts.md

 Set the maximum allowed runtime for the script.
 If not set, `RQ_DEFAULT_TIMEOUT` will be used.

-!!! info "This feature was introduced in v3.2.1"

 ## Accessing Request Data

 Details of the current HTTP request (the one being made to execute the script) are available as the instance attribute `self.request`.
 This can be used to infer, for example, the user executing the script and the client IP address: